 There is an essential place in Ho Chi Minh and it is the War Remnants Museum, a multi-storey building in which the Vietnam War is explored and remembered through objects, photos and murals.
-It is not a pleasant visit, given the degree of destruction that the country reached during the war and the years after.
+It is not a pleasant visit.
 Photos of shattered villages, tortured people, and children with all kinds of deformities line the exhibition halls.
 A reminder of the degree of destruction caused by indiscriminate bombing and use of agent orange during the war.
 Nevertheless, it remains a recommended visit in which one assimilates something that one already knows in advance, what a war is and what it entails.

-Built during the French colonial period, at the end of the 19th century, this Catholic cathedral was initially called the Church of Saigon and later received its title of Notre Dame Cathedral.
-Its two imposing 58-meter high towers, its red brick brought from Marseille and the windows, make it a beautiful sight.
-They say that in 2005, the figure of the Virgin (in marble) that is in the garden area, shed a tear down one of her cheeks and dozens of faithful gathered in the surroundings believing that they were witnessing a miracle.
+Built during the French colonial period, at the end of the 19th century, this Catholic cathedral (top photo) has two imposing 58-meter high towers and a Marseilles red brick exterior.
+They say, that in 2005, the figure of the Virgin in the garden area, shed a tear down one of her cheeks, an event that attracted dozens of faithful who gathered in the surroundings to witness, what they believed a miracle.

-Welcome to Ho Chi Minh City, a metropolis that stretches further than your eyes can perceive its magnitude.
+Welcome to Ho Chi Minh City, a metropolis that stretches further than your eyes can see.
 A commercial hub with a blend of old and new, sky-piercing towers and old pastel colored palaces.
-The Opera House, City Hall and Notre Dame Cathedral are some highlights that will be seen, while taking a cyclo ride around the bustling streets of Ho Chi Minh City.
-Experience the local cuisine and the culture of a Vietnamese-Chinese community with a stopover at the city’s largest wholesale market.
+The Opera House, City Hall and Notre Dame Cathedral are some of the highlights that you must not miss.
+Take a ‘xich lo’ ride around the bustling streets of Ho Chi Minh City.
+Experience the local cuisine and culture of the Vietnamese-Chinese community with a stopover in the city’s largest wholesale market.
 Looking for an authentic experience?
 Hop on the back of a Vespa and navigate the streets of Saigon like a true local!